 HSV-1 usually causes outbreaks of herpes around the mouth, most commonly known as cold sores.
-Between outbreaks, the virus rests dormant in the trigeminal ganglion, a group of nerve cells near the ear.
+Between outbreaks, the virus is dormant in the sensory ganglia neurons, a group of nerve cells near the ear.

 While HSV-1 usually affects the lips and mouth, it can also spread to the genitals and result in genital herpes.
 HSV-1 usually spreads to the genitals through oral sex and can spread with or without visible symptoms.

 HSV-2 typically infects the genitals, causing lesions to develop on and around the genitals and anus.
 This form of the virus is typically transmitted through sexual activity, although it can also spread from mother to child during childbirth.